elastic/cloud-on-k8s/docs/design/no-stateful-sets.md

 # Why not relying on StatefulSets

 We manage stateful workloads.
 StatefulSets were designed in order to manage stateful workloads.
-Why are we not using StafulSets like everyone else is doing?
+Why are we not using StatefulSets like everyone else is doing?

 ## StatefulSets overview